kubernetes-retired/contrib/keepalived-vip/README.md

 The only requirement is for [DaemonSets](https://github.com/kubernetes/kubernetes/blob/master/docs/design/daemon.md) to be enabled.
 Check this [guide](https://github.com/kubernetes/kubernetes/blob/master/docs/api.md#enabling-resources-in-the-extensions-group) to include the `kube-apiserver` flags for this to work.

+## Keepalived version

+According to [keepalived.org](http://www.keepalived.org): "Keepalived code present in git master branch must be considered as stable and futur proof.
+We do not backport bugfixes and extensions to previous release, dev circle is an allways forward release process.
+So you are strongly encouraged to upgrade to last 2.X release which provides extensive work, extensions and bugfixes."

+Packaged keepalived version is currently 2.0.10.

 ## Configuration